FabioATMonteiro92/WebScrappingFootballProbabilityMinus2.5GoalsPerGame/README.md

 **Filename:** `FullDatabase+2.5Goals_<DD-MM-YYYY>.xlsx`
 **Sheets:**
 - `OverUnderGoalsTotalFullTime`:
-  – unified table with league
+  – league information
-  - team, games played (GP)
+  - games played (GP)
   - information about next match
   - low and high bound probability of the games finishing with +2.5 goals (based on the proportion of previous home and away matches that each team’s games ended with over 2.5 goals)
   - probability (home and away) based on the proportion of previous matches in which the home team’s home games and the away team’s away games ended with over 2.5 goals